 “I regard the PRC as the leading institution of its kind.
 It is highly respected by scholars from around the world, a number of whom have been invited speakers or resident scholars at the Center.
 It brings together eminent philosophers with younger researchers in a congenial environment that encourages intense discussion of basic issues (for example, the nature of certain key emotions).
 Soon it will house the papers of leading phenomenologists from Europe, South and Latin America, and the United States.
 From my own visit to the Center, I know first-hand of its many merits and considerable promise.”

 —Edward Casey, Distinguished Professor of Philosophy, SUNY at Stony Brook;

 Immediate Past President, American Philosophical Association, Eastern Division

 “The Phenomenology Research Center at Carbondale, which I visited last fall, is fast becoming a global place for actually doing phenomenology.
 Pursuing the great traditions does not exclude using one’s own ears and eyes.
 In this way, basic phenomena like embodiment, attention, empathy, trust, or respect get a chance to open fruitful fields of interdisciplinary research and communal practice.”

 The Center is always busy with visiting scholars, our Phenomenology Research Group and lectures.
-To keep up-to-date with the Center, please subscribe to our Google Calendar here.
-All events in the Center will be add to the calendar, including the meetings of the Phenomenology Research Group.
-If you have any events or call for papers that you would like to add to this calendar, please send an email to email@example.com.
+If you have any events or call for papers that you would like the PRC to announce, please send an email to firstname.lastname@example.org.